James Drax: Career

 By the late 1630s, Drax had accumulated a substantial portion of land on Barbados, together with his brother William Drax.
-Owing to a slump in tobacco prices, the late 1630s saw considerable economic difficulty in England's fledgling colonies in the Caribbean, and white colonists began to turn to other crops.
+A slump in tobacco prices created considerable economic difficulties in England's fledgling colonies in the Caribbean in the late 1630s, and white colonists began to turn to other crops.
 Drax was not the first to cultivate sugar as a business in Barbados, that honor would belong to Colonel James Holdip.
 However, Drax was the first planter to successfully cultivate sugar cane on a large scale.

 Drax allegedly relied heavily on Dutch expertise, learning the craft of sugar production and refinement from a Dutch settler, and then importing equipment from Holland.
 While these reports were recorded much later, and while the contribution of the Dutch is disputed, it is likely that at least some of the capital and techniques of production deployed in the early Barbados sugar trade came from the Dutch, who in turn had acquired their know-how and experience in the trade from Portuguese Brazil (which had been partially colonized by the Dutch in 1630).
-Sources indicate that the early experiments of Drax and others Barbados settlers began c.
-1640, and there was certainly sugar arriving in London from the island by 1643.
+Sources indicate that the early experiments of Drax and others Barbados settlers began around 1640, and there was certainly sugar arriving in London from the island by 1643.
 Barbados quickly became a major supplier for Europe, and by the mid-1650s, sugar production had largely supplanted tobacco and all other crops as the dominant economic activity of the island.

 Slavery

-Concurrent with the rise of sugar came large-scale and intensive exploitation of slave labor, with Drax being was one of the pioneers of slavery in the Caribbean.
-Prior to 1640, the primary source of labor in Barbados had been European indentured servants.
-Although there were enslaved Africans in Barbados before that time, it was only after 1640, and frequently in tandem with the cultivation of sugar, that slave labor began to supplant indentured servitude as the main workforce.
-By 1641, he had over 400 acres, making him nearly the greatest landowner on the island.
+Concurrent with the rise of sugar came large-scale and intensive exploitation of slave labour.
+Drax was one of the pioneers of slavery in the Caribbean.
+Prior to 1640, the primary source of labour in Barbados had been European indentured servants.
+Although there were enslaved Africans in Barbados before that time, it was only after 1640, and frequently in tandem with the cultivation of sugar, that slaves began to supplant indentured servitude as the main workforce.
+By 1641, Drax owned more than 400 acres, making him nearly the greatest landowner on the island.

-Just as he was getting involved in sugar, he acquired 22 enslaved Africans in early 1642 at a time when nobody else had even a handful of slaves.
+Just as Drax was getting involved in sugar, he acquired 22 enslaved Africans in early 1642, at a time when nobody else had even a handful of slaves.
 In 1644, he purchased another 34 enslaved Africans.

-By the early 1650s, his plantation, Drax Hall Estate, was worked by some 200 enslaved Africans.
+By the early 1650s, his plantation, Drax Hall Estatewas worked by some 200 enslaved Africans.
 Drax was known by his contemporaries to provide his slaves and servants well, unlike James Holdip who was known to be so cruel and oppressive that his servants burnt his entire plantation to the ground.